Oliver Law: Background

-Law was married to Corrine Booker Light-foot, mother of the regional Communist Party of the USA (CPUSA) leader Claude Light-foot.
+Law was married to Corrine Booker Light-foot, sister of the regional Communist Party of the USA (CPUSA) leader Claude Lightfoot.

 Spanish Civil War

 In 1936 Law joined the Abraham Lincoln Brigade.
 He arrived in Spain on January 16, 1937, to fight for the Popular Front against Francisco Franco and the Nationalists.
 Having met the International Brigades at Albacete, Law first served as a group leader of a machine-gun company engaged on the Jarama front.
 There were three group leaders, under the two section leaders and the company officers.

 After failing to take Madrid by frontal assault, General Francisco Franco gave orders for the road that linked the city to the rest of Republican Spain to be cut.
 A Nationalist force of 40,000 men, including men from the Army of Africa, crossed the Jarama River on February 11, 1937.
 General José Miaja sent three International Brigades to the Jarama Valley to block the advance.
 Law first saw action on February 17.
 After disastrous setbacks on February 27, Law had performed well on the day and was soon promoted to section leader.
 Two weeks later he was made commander of the machine-gun company, when his superior officer was killed.
 The battalion leadership was annihilated at Jarama and Law advanced fast in rank, even though there was some criticism of his performance at the attack on Villanueva de la Cañada.

 The experienced battalion commander Martin Hourihan recognized Law's abilities and wanted to send him to officer's training school.
 When Hourihan became ill, Law was chosen to replace him temporarily.
 After Houridan transferred permanently to the regimental staff, the choice of battalion commander was between Law and Walter Garland, who was still recovering from wounds, and Law was chosen and led the Abraham Lincoln Battalion in the first days of the Battle of Brunete.
 At the beginning of July the Popular Front government launched a major attack to relieve the threat to Madrid.
 General Vicente Rojo Lluch sent the Republican Army to Brunete, challenging Nationalist control of the western approaches to the capital.
 The 80,000 Republican soldiers made good early progress, but they were brought to a halt when General Francisco Franco brought up his reserves.

 The Internationals also suffered heavy losses.
-Oliver Law was killed on July 9th, leading his men in an attack on Mosquito Crest (Mosquito Hill).
+Oliver Law was killed on July 9, leading his men in an attack on Mosquito Crest (Mosquito Hill).